-How to Select a Massage Therapy School near West Townshend VT
+How to Pick a Massage Therapist Program near Williamstown VT

 - Neuromuscular Therapy Massage

 - Hot Stone Massage

 Professionals that work in massage therapy should be referred to as massage therapists.
 From time to time one may hear them called a masseuse or a masseur, which refers to a female or a male massage practitioner.
 However, these terms generally carry a negative connotation among the general public and professionals alike and should be avoided.

 Most schools offering massage therapy near Williamstown VT require that the enrollee have a high school diploma or its equivalent to qualify.
 Programs can range in length from several months for a Certificate or a Diploma to as long as two years for an Associate’s Degree.
 The lengths of the programs will also vary by State based on the number of hours required for licensing.
 Another factor that may also influence the program length is whether classes are offered during the day or in the evening.
 Also, an Associate Degree in Massage Therapy may have general education requirements and are often transferable into a related Bachelor’s Degree Program.
 Once you have received your Certificate or Degree, the education does not end there.
 The amount and type of continuing education you will need to complete will depend on the State where you are licensed.
 Some states require both a certain number of hours of continuing education as well as specific education in subjects such as HIPAA compliance or ethics.